search-api-v2: Engine customisation

 Event ingestion

-We capture interaction data from opted in users in Google Analytics.
-This data is processed and ingested into Discovery Engine in bulk on a daily basis to help train the model on what content users are most likely to be looking for.
+We capture interaction data from opted-in users in Google Analytics.
+This data is processed and ingested into Discovery Engine in bulk multiple times per day to help train the model on what content users are most likely to be looking for.

 Boosting